ChannelOS vs Yodeck: a Yodeck alternative with no player hardware

 Yodeck: provision a Yodeck player (or certified device), register it, license it per screen, then connect it to your account.

 ChannelOS: open one URL on the TV’s browser.
-It mints a screen and shows a code — scan it from your phone.
-No app on the TV, no per-device player to buy.
+It mints a screen and shows a code — scan it from your phone. no per-device player to buy.

 Why it matters: the gap between “I have a TV” and “it’s showing my content” is minutes, not a hardware order.